code4me/4me-app-builder-nodejs/README.md

 ### App Offering

 The 4me app offering record is defined by the provider and consists of the following data:
-* `Name` [required] Name shown to the customers in the Apps section.
+* `Name` [required] Name shown to the customers in the 4me App Store.
 * `Reference` [required] Unique and immutable reference.
 * `Service instance` [required] The [service instance](https://developer.4me.com/graphql/object/serviceinstance/) supporting this integration.
-* `Description` Short description shown to the customers in the Apps section.
+* `Description` Short description shown to the customers in the 4me App Store.
 * `Features` Longer description of the features of the app.
 * `Compliance` Longer description regarding security and compliance.
 * `UI extension` A custom form shown to the customer when installing an app.